SALMANUDDIN-TALHA-MOHD/cs313413sp25p2/README.txt

 		list.remove(5); // what does this method do?

-			 Answer : The code will remove the first occurrence of the element 5 from the list.
+			 Answer : It will not remove the number 5 from the list if it exists as a value.
+Instead, it removes the element at the position of index 5.

 		list.remove(Integer.valueOf(5)); // what does this one do?